adventice2000/Weather-wizard/README.md

 # Weather-wizard
-Smart mirro with a 3" lcd displaying weather data controlled by gesture mouvement
+Smart mirror with a 3" lcd displaying weather data controlled by gesture mouvement.